scan-build: running the analyzer from the command line

 Recommendation: use "Build and Analyze"

-The absolute easiest way to analyze iPhone projects is to use the Build and Analyze feature in Xcode 3.2 (which is based on the Clang Static Analyzer).
-There a user can analyze their project with the click of a button without most of the setup described later.
+The absolute easiest way to analyze iPhone projects is to use the Analyze feature in Xcode (which is based on the Clang Static Analyzer).
+There a user can analyze their project right from a menu without most of the setup described later.

 Instructions are available on this website on how to use open source builds of the analyzer as a replacement for the one bundled with Xcode.